ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 2. Go to <http://localhost:16686> and load the web UI of the Jaeger to make sure it is functioning properly.

-    The image below is the sample tracing information you can see from Jaeger.
+    The image below is the sample tracing information you can see in Jaeger.

     ![Jaeger Tracing Dashboard](/learn/images/jaeger-tracing-dashboard.png "Jaeger Tracing Dashboard")

 ## Distributed Logging
-In Ballerina, distributed logging and analysis is supported by Elastic Stack.
-Ballerina has a log module for logging to the console.
+In Ballerina, distributed logging and analysis are supported by the Elastic Stack.
+Ballerina has a log module for logging into the console.
 In order to monitor the logs, the Ballerina standard output needs to be redirected to a file.

 This can be done by running the Ballerina service as below.